BurchallCooper/CS7641-Project/index.md

 <p align="center"><img src="https://raw.githubusercontent.com/BurchallCooper/CS7641-Project/gh-pages/StereoEquation.png" alt="system drawing" height="400" width="400" /></p>
 <p align="center"> Figure 2: Stereo Equation Derivation </p>

 The primary challenge in this architecture is implementing the target detection and human skeletal pose estimation.
-For this project, BlazePose[?], a convolutional neural network architected for human pose estimation, developed by Google was selected to provide the pose estimations for each of the stereo camera pairs.
+For this project, BlazePose[4], a convolutional neural network developed by Google and architected for human pose estimation  was selected to provide the pose estimations for each of the stereo camera pairs.
 This solution is tailored for real-time inference and requires minimal computational resources.
 During inference, the algorithm produces 33 body keypoints for a single person.
-For this project 2 instances of the algorithm must generate over 30 frames per second in real-time.
+For this project 2 instances of the algorithm generate over 30 frames per second in real-time.

 ## Methods

-During inference, we employ a detector-tracker setup (see Figure 1), which shows excellent real-time perfor- mance on a variety of tasks such as hand landmark pre- diction [3] and dense face landmark prediction [6].
-Our pipeline consists of a lightweight body pose detector fol- lowed by a pose tracker network.
-The tracker predicts key- point coordinates, the presence of the person on the cur- rent frame, and the refined region of interest for the current frame.
-When the tracker indicates that there is no human present, we re-run the detector network on the next frame
+During inference, a detector-tracker setup is emplyed (see Figure 1), which has good real-time performance on a variety of tasks such as hand landmark prediction[3] and dense face landmark prediction[6].
+Our pipeline consists of a lightweight body pose detector followed by a pose tracker network.
+The tracker predicts keypoint coordinates, the presence of the person on the current frame, and the refined region of interest for the current frame.
+When the tracker indicates that there is no human present, the detector network is run on the next frame

 <p align="center"><img src="https://raw.githubusercontent.com/BurchallCooper/CS7641-Project/gh-pages/InferencePipeline.png" alt="system drawing" height="300" width="400" /></p>
 <p align="center"> Figure 3: Inference Pipeline </p>

-The pose estimation component of our system predicts the location of all 33 person keypoints, and uses the person alignment proposal provided by the first stage of the pipeline.
+The pose estimation component of the google system predicts the location of the 33 person keypoints, and uses the person alignment proposal provided by the first stage of the pipeline.

 <p align="center"><img src="https://raw.githubusercontent.com/BurchallCooper/CS7641-Project/gh-pages/PosePoints.png" alt="system drawing" height="400" width="400" /></p>
 <p align="center"> Figure 4: Keypoint topology </p>

-The network consists a a combined heatmap, offset, and regression ap- proach, as shown in Figure 4.
-We use the heatmap and offset loss only in the training stage and remove the correspond- ing output layers from the model before running the infer- ence.
-Thus, we effectively use the heatmap to supervise the lightweight embedding, which is then utilized by the regres- sion encoder network.
-This approach is partially inspired by Stacked Hourglass approach of Newell et al. [9], but in our case, we stack a tiny encoder-decoder heatmap-based net- work and a subsequent regression encoder network.
+The network consists a a combined heatmap, offset, and regression approach, as shown in Figure 4.
+The heatmap and offset loss is used only in the training stage and removes the corresponding output layers from the model before running the inference.
+The heatmap supervises the lightweight embedding, which is then utilized by the regression encoder network.
+Similar to the Stacked Hourglass approach of Newell et al. [9], but in this implementation google stacks an implementation small encoder-decoder heatmap-based network and a subsequent regression encoder network.

 We actively utilize skip-connections between all the stages of the network to achieve a balance between high- and low-level features.
 However, the gradients from the regression encoder are not propagated back to the heatmap- trained features (note the gradient-stopping connections in Figure 4).
 We have found this to not only improve the heatmap predictions, but also substantially increase the co- ordinate regression accuracy.